LoicDelplace/LoicDelplace/README.md

   -Feel free to check my website :

-  -Contact me if u wanna build a project together !
+  -Contact me if you wanna build a project together !